 Grade based on what the student knows, not on handwriting or spelling.

 Use a scribe or

-speech-to-text so the student can dictate test answers and writing assignments.
+so the student can dictate test answers and writing assignments.

 Let the student choose to either print or use cursive for handwritten responses.

 Provide a quiet room for tests if needed.

 Does your child struggle with handwriting?
 Explore fun, effective